-Hyperreactive behaviour (sometimes called conflict behaviour) including bucking, rearing, bolting or repeated spooking.
+- Hyperreactive behaviour (sometimes called conflict behaviour) including bucking, rearing, bolting or repeated spooking.
 This behaviour is both a safety and a welfare issue, and a rider should never be encouraged to 'ride through it'.
-The rider should be instructed to de-escalate this situation (for example by dismounting) before continuing.
+The rider should be instructed to deescalate this situation (for example by dismounting) before continuing. - Riders should understand how to train using the PCA syllabus which emphasizes rewarding desired behaviour.
+Unwanted behaviour should be addressed using principles of combined reinforcement (pressurerelease-reward).
+Research shows that punishment is not an effective training tool, and it can compromise a horse's physical and mental health.
+Punishment should be avoided.